kenthua/openshift/demo/README.md

 	oc tag $MY_TAG monster:prod
 	oc describe is monster

-The build in `monster` deployment in the `prod` project should automatically trigger and build
+The deployment `monster` in the project `prod` should automatically trigger and build

 Browser - navigate to